Smoked chili with tri-tip that wins competitions! Thick beefy bites, smoky depth and spice-layered flavor in every spoonful.

 My Winning Technique

 The one technique that is the secret to champion chili is layering in your seasonings throughout the cook.
-At each stage, the seasoning will melt into the chili base with different intensity, creating a harmony of spices.
+At each stage, the seasoning will melt into the chili base with different intensity, creating a harmony of spices and a beautifully complex flavor.

-I saute the cubed meat with a few spices.
-Then, I add more spices when I add the beef stock and other ingredients.
+I add spices to the tri-tip when I smoke it.
+Then, I add spices when I add the beef stock and other ingredients.
 Just before serving, another round of spices gets mixed in for that final wow factor.

 Champion Chili Recipe with Smoked Tri-Tip